project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 plt.show();
 ```

-The Rabi frequency (and hence the difference in energy of the stationary states) is now given by $A$.
+The Rabi frequency (and hence the difference in energy of the stationary states) is now given by $A$ because we introduced the $1/2$ into the Hamiltonian.

 Now back to 2 TSS.
 If these are considered to be independent, then we should be able to work out the probabilities from above.